 We all know it rains a lot in the UK so making sure your property is not susceptible to water ingress is extremely important.

 A damp proof course is a long-term treatment that prevents damp rising up the walls above ground damaging the property as a result.
-Properties that do not have an appropriate damp proof course are more likely to take on excess moisture.
+Properties that do not have an appropriate damp proofing are more likely to take on excess moisture.
 This can cause various problems such as rising damp, wet rot and dry rot.

 There are many reasons a damp proof course can fail.
 A common reason is building renovations that raise the ground level above the current damp proof course.
 In circumstances such as this, we would always recommend a professional inspection of the faulty damp proof course to evaluate any necessary repairs.